shanin11/Week-4-assignment-/README.md

 ![Sea](sea_ice_clusters_echos.png)
 ![lead](lead_clusters_echos.png)
 The shape of the echo waveform depends on surface type:
-* Sea Ice: A rough, uneven surface produces a broader, more spread-out echo.
+* Sea Ice - A rough, uneven surface produces a broader, more spread-out echo.
-* Lead: A smooth, flat surface produces a stronger, sharper echo.
+* Lead - A smooth, flat surface produces a stronger, sharper echo.

 We can see these patterns in the echo plots above and the average echo plot below.
 ![Mean](average_echo_shape.png)